 If you fail to meet the course objectives, policies, and procedures outlined in the classroom and this manual, you may face failure or program expulsion.
 You must repeat any failed courses before moving on to the next course outlined in your program of study.
 A Code of Conduct form will be filed by the course faculty for any action that results in clinical failure.
+Field Experience/Clinical course failure may result in a failure of the

-Field Experience/Clinical course failure may result in a failure of the co-requisite theory course at the judgment of the Course Faculty and Professional Standards Committee.
+Experience/Clinical course failure may result in a failure of the co-requisite theory course at the judgment of the Course Faculty and Professional Standards Committee.